 About our Course

-Ensuring that you have freedom to operate (FTO) or freedom to practise (FTP) is an essential step in bringing your new products or services to market.
-Learn how to identify and deal with third party chemical, biological and device patents in the Life Sciences and Pharmaceutical industries.
+Ensuring that you have freedom to operate (FTO) or freedom to practise is an essential step in bringing your new product or service to market.
+Whether you are a research scientist investigating a new technology area or a downstream process/product development specialist, third party 'blocking' patents can pose significant challenges.
+This course will show you how to identify and deal with troublesome third party chemical, biological and device patents in the chem/bio industries such as the Life Sciences and Pharmaceutical industries.

 Who Should Attend?

-R&D scientists & engineers, business development managers, technology transfer and licensing professionals, IP analysts, trainee patent attorneys & commercial lawyers working in the Life Sciences and the Pharmaceutical sectors.
+R&D and process/product development scientists & engineers, business development managers, technology transfer and licensing professionals working in the chemical and biological industries such as Life Sciences/Biotech or the Pharmaceutical sectors.

 Topics and group exercises include